 The gap in our mean pay shows that we have more work to do.
-And while we don't have an equal pay issue across Inspired, we did take steps to reduce our pay gap and encourage female representation at senior management • level.
+And while we don't have an equal pay issue across Inspired, we did take steps to reduce our pay gap and encourage female representation at senior management level.
 For example, in 2019, when we reported the data from 2018, the gender balance on the Inspired Executive Management Team was 100% male and is now 30% female.
-We strive to create a work environment where people . feel respected and valued, and where they are free to • be themselves.
+In 2023, Inspired Executive Management Team is still 30% female.
+We strive to create a work environment where people feel respected and valued, and where they are free to be themselves.
 We remain committed to attracting and retaining the very best talent and ensuring that gender is never a factor in decisions, including pay.
-In particular, we have recently launched a series of enhanced family orientated policies, that regardless of gender, support our people in managing their family and work commitments, also during the course of this year our learning and development agenda will focus on aspects of inclusive leadership.
+In particular, we have recently launched a series of enhanced family orientated policies, that regardless . of gender, support our people in managing their family and work commitments, also during the course of this year our learning and development agenda will focus on aspects of inclusive leadership.

-Bonuses

-The bonus gap is relevant and is greater than the overall gender pay gap, because this was the first major Restricted Stock Units (RSU) vesting that fell within the scope of this report.
-RSUs are awarded to the Office of the Executive Chairman, executive management team, and senior managers, who are mainly male.
-Of our senior management team, 79% are male and 21% are female.

-Mean Average Median Middle

-Gender Bonus Gap 33% 83%

-8.19% of men and 6.56% of women received a bonus during the measurement period (12 months prior to April 2021).
-The volume of people furloughed affected bonus percentages.

-Our continued commitment